Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 B cells(bone marrow-derived cells) or

-- Lymphatic vessels begin as tiny tubes and lead to larger lymphatic ducts and branches until they drain into two ducts in the neck, where the fluid re-enters the bloodstream.
+- Lymphatic vessels begin as tiny tubes transporting interstitial fluid away from tissues.
+These vessels lead to larger lymphatic ducts and branches traveling toward the heart until they drain into two ducts in the neck, where the lymph enters the bloodstream.

-- Along the way, the fluid passes through
+- Along the way, the lymph passes through

-- Both leukemia and lymphomas (Hodgkin's disease and non-Hodgkin's lymphomas) are cancers leukocytes (white blood cells).
+- Both leukemia and lymphomas (Hodgkin lymphoma and NHL) are cancers of leukocytes (white blood cells).
 The difference is that leukemia starts in the bone marrow while lymphomas originate in lymph nodes and then spread to the bone marrow or other organs.

 Locations of Non-Hodgkin's Lymphomas